 Accredited Online Degree Types: Associates, Bachelor’s, Master’s, Doctoral

 While earning your two year online associates degree in education won’t certify you to teach on your own in a classroom, it can allow you to get started working in a school, supporting teachers, and getting the experience that will help you succeed in your career.
-Getting your associates degree in education online can prepare you to work as a teacher’s aide, as an administrative support professional, or as a paraprofessional in a school.
+Getting your associates degree in elementary education or early childhood education can prepare you to work as a teacher’s aide, as an administrative support professional, or as a paraprofessional in a school.

-After you get your education associates degree online, you may want to work at this level while you work to get your bachelor’s.
-Don’t let the fact that you can’t teach on your own after earning an online education associates degree discourage you – this is still a great start for your career in education.
+After you get your education associates degree online, you may want to work at this level while you work to get your bachelor’s in elementary education or early childhood education.
+Don’t let the fact that you can’t teach on your own after earning an education associates degree discourage you – this is still a great start for your career in education.
+Getting a teaching degree online will also allow you to work while attending school.
+An education degree at any level is the start to lifelong career.

 While earning a masters in education online usually only takes two years, some teachers choose to earn their master’s over a longer period of time, allowing them to split their time between school and work without becoming overwhelmed.

-Earning a doctorate in education online is an exciting option that can open up many new career paths for teachers.
-After earning an online education doctorate, some teachers continue to teach at the K-12 level, while others go on to teach new up and coming teachers at colleges and universities.
+Earning a doctorate in education degree is an exciting option that can open up many new career paths for teachers.
+After earning an education doctorate, some teachers continue to teach at the K-12 level, while others go on to teach new up and coming teachers at colleges and universities.

 Earning an online doctorate of education can be an exciting pinnacle in an educator’s career.
 Teachers who earn their doctorate in education are an asset to both their schools and their district.

 Accreditation for education programs is an important factor to consider when you decide that you’d like to become a teacher.
-When you complete an accredited program, it means that your program has been approved by an outside body.
+When you complete an accredited program, it means that your program has been approved by an outside body like the colleges and schools commission.
 This ensures that you’re getting the education that you need to be successful in the classroom.

-In order to become a licensed teacher in your state, it’s essential that you complete an accredited program.
-There are several organizations that provide accreditation for education programs, and you’ll want to be sure you’re choosing a program that’s approved by your state, allowing you to become licensed after you graduate.
+In order to become a licensed teacher in your state, it’s essential that you complete an accredited program like one approved by the colleges and schools commission.
+There are several other organizations that provide accreditation for education programs, and you’ll want to be sure you’re choosing a program that’s approved by your state, allowing you to become licensed after you graduate.
 Education program accreditation is also important for future employers.
 Principles and other school district officials will want to see that you’ve gone through a rigorous educational program, fully preparing you for the responsibilities of the classroom.

 Getting your teachers certification online can be tricky.
 While you can go through all of the coursework necessary to get your teacher certifications online, you’ll also need to go through a student teaching component.
 Typically, this must be done in person.
 The ever-changing scope of today’s educational landscape may mean that this is changing for some up and coming teachers.

-After earning your online certificates for teachers, it may be possible to teach classes online in order to earn your student teaching credits.
+After earning your online certificates for teachers, it may be possible to teach classes online in order to earn your student teaching degree credits.
+Teaching students online or on campus is an important prerequisite to becoming a licensed teacher.
 This is an ongoing, changing process that needs to be monitored regularly, and is likely to end in time.
-Earning an online teaching certificate and going through online student teaching requires close work with a supervising teacher as well as college faculty, and it’s a good idea to expect some bumps in the road as both your supervising teacher and your advising college faculty members get used to today’s changing educational environment.
+Earning an online teaching certificate and going through online instructor teaching requires close work with a supervising teacher as well as college faculty, and it’s a good idea to expect some bumps in the road as both your supervising teacher and your advising college faculty members get used to today’s changing educational environment.

 There are many reasons why teachers choose to earn their continuing education teachers certification online, and one of the most common reasons that teachers cite taking this route is scheduling.
 Teachers are busy, especially those who also participate in supporting their students outside of the classroom by giving their time as a coach or advisor for extracurricular activities.
 It’s impossible for most teachers to attend standard college classes.
 For teachers who are already in the classroom and are working on alternative routes to certification or want to become certified in a new subject area, online classes can be a convenient solution.

-Usually, online education licensure programs are a fantastic alternative to the rigidity of traditional learning plans.
-Be sure that your program is accredited, and be sure to go over any in-person requirements (such as student teaching) with a program advisor before you decide to commit to a program.
+Usually, education licensure programs are a fantastic alternative to the rigidity of traditional learning plans.
+Be sure that your program is accredited, and be sure to go over any in-person requirements (like student teaching) with a program advisor before you decide to commit to a program.

 Scholarships for Teachers and Educators